rails/webpacker/docs/webpack.md

 By default, you don't need to make any changes to `config/webpack/*.js` files since it's all standard production-ready configuration.
-However, if you do need to customize or add a new loader, this is where you would go.
+However, if you do need to customize or add a new rule, this is where you would go.

 Here is how you can modify webpack configuration: